Exploiting Hybrid Active and Passive Multiple Access via Slotted ALOHA-Driven Backscatter Communications: System Model and Problem Formulation

-It is noted that, when decoding the DL signal, the backscattering signal is regarded as the interference.
-Thus, the signal-to-interference-plus-noise ratio (SINR) of the AD with the $m$-th TA and the $n$-th BD is given by
+Notably, during the decoding of the DL signal, the backscattering signal acts as interference.
+Thus, the signal-to-interference-plus-noise ratio (SINR) for the AD associated with the $m$-th TA and the $n$-th BD can be represented as

 The system transmission time slot is normalized to 1.
-Accordingly, the achievable throughput of the AD when the $n$-th BD accesses the channel is expressed as
+Accordingly, the achievable throughput of the AD when the $n$-th BD accesses the system can be expressed as

-On the other hand, when decoding the backscattering signal, the DL signal can be regarded as perfectly removing from $y_{m,n}^{\rm AP}$ via SIC \cite{HanLiangSun}.
-Thus, the received signal from the $n$-th BD at the AP can be expressed as
+Alternatively, in the scenario where the backscattering signal is being decoded, the DL signal is assumed to be perfectly removed from $\bm y_{m,n}^{\text {AP}}$ using SIC \cite{HanLiangSun,GuLiXie}.
+Based on the receive beamforming, the received signal from the $n$-th BD at the AP can be expressed as

 According to (\ref{5}), the signal-to-noise ratio (SNR) for the $n$-th BD can be expressed as